Digital-Shane/jellyfin-on-macos/README.md

 3. Scroll down on the left side menu, and select `API Keys`
 4. Click the `+` icon, enter `metrics` for the app name, and click `ok`.
 5. Update the launch agent to contain your api key by adding the `EnvironmentVariables` key and dict like below.
-Make sure to replace the string `REPLACE-WITH-YOUR-API-KEY` with the API key you just generated.
+Make sure to replace the string `REPLACE-WITH-YOUR-JELLYFIN-API-KEY` with the API key you just generated.
+Keep your DNS API key!
    ```xml
    <?xml version="1.0" encoding="UTF-8"?>
    <!DOCTYPE plist PUBLIC "-//Apple Computer//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">